Northeastern-Electric-Racing/Odysseus/odysseus/halow_setup/README.md

 There are many sources of configuration change, some not outlined above.  **All files meant to be edited to change configurations are in bold**

  - /home/pi/nrc_pkg/script/ -->
-     - **start.py** (sets up all driver + networking, used by nrc-wizard script), [see the google doc with info regarding module settings of interest to edit](https://docs.google.com/document/d/1o79gr1qESW38YnxxlvXTVY8_S3Yupzfv_w48i5PA4q4/edit?usp=sharing)
+     - **start.py** (sets up all driver + networking, used by nrc-wizard.sh script), [see the google doc with info regarding module settings of interest to edit](https://docs.google.com/document/d/1o79gr1qESW38YnxxlvXTVY8_S3Yupzfv_w48i5PA4q4/edit?usp=sharing)
-     - stop.py (stops driver and associated process, used by nrc-wizard script)
+     - stop.py (stops driver and associated process, used by nrc-wizard.sh script)
      - cli_app (communicates with driver to show, configure, and debug various aspects of halow) [see below for usage](#documentation-of-setup)
      - **conf/US/sta_halow_open.conf** (a wpa_supplicant.conf file loaded when STA mode without security is run in US country (0 0 US)), see [here](http://w1.fi/cgit/hostap/plain/wpa_supplicant/wpa_supplicant.conf) for all possible parameters.
 Parameters of note are outlined [above](#configure-connection)
  - /usr/local/sbin (in $PATH) -->
-     - **nrc-wizard** (runs start and stop on systemd), edit START_PARAMETERS at the top of the file in order to change the configuration passed into start.py, including STA/AP, security, and country.
+     - **nrc-wizard.sh** (runs start and stop on systemd), edit START_PARAMETERS at the top of the file in order to change the configuration passed into start.py, including STA/AP, security, and country.
 Default is `0 0 US`
      - nrc-firmware-flash (download mode GUI firmware flash tool)
      - nrc-at-cmd-test (GUI scan networks, etc.)
-     - **nrc-led** (runs LED driver *only works automatically via systemd*), edit the paramters at the top of the file to change LED behavior
+     - **nrc-led.sh** (runs LED driver *only works automatically via systemd*), edit the paramters at the top of the file to change LED behavior

 ## Documentation of setup